 How Can Parents Help?

 Give your child a simple, truthful explanation about what’s happening.
 Explain that these changes are normal for older kids and teens, but that his or her body started developing a little too early.
 Keep your child informed about treatment and what to expect along the way.

 Also watch for signs that teasing or other problems may be affecting your child emotionally.
 Common warning signs to discuss with your doctor include:

 - loss of interest in daily activities

-The important thing to remember is that kids with precocious puberty can be treated.
-Doctors can help them preserve their adult height potential as well as limit the emotional and social difficulties they may face from maturing early.
+The important thing is that doctors can treat precocious puberty.
+They can help kids keep their adult height potential and limit the emotional and social stress kids may face from maturing early.